 The Caribbean portion of your journey will begin in the Dominican Republic’s Cordillera Central.
 Continue with Spanish classes, hike to a waterfall, live with a homestay family, and enjoy Jarabacoa’s fresh mountain air.
 Spend afternoons working with local children on activities that will supplement their learning and help improve your Spanish skills.
 Next, work on service projects in bateyes, communities where Haitian-Dominicans survive by cutting sugar cane for low wages.
 Spend your last days on the coast enjoying the beach town of Bayahibe, where you can snorkel, swim, and enjoy the coastal scenery.

 Welcome to La Habana!
-Begin your time in Cuba with a stay at one of the country’s casa particulares, and experience the hospitality that makes Cubans famous.
+Start your adventure in Cuba with a stay at one of the country’s casa particulares, and experience the hospitality that makes Cubans famous.
 Throughout the week, get a taste of Cuban culture with visits to Santa Maria del Mar Beach, a tour of Old Havana and its castle, museums, and modern art galleries.
-Outside of the capital city explore Trinidad, a 500-year-old Colonial city, and one of Cuba’s artistic jewels.
+Outside the capital, explore the 500-year-old Trinidad and one of Cuba’s artistic jewels.
 Your semester will conclude in style, as you head back to Havana, and cruise the waterfront in one of Cuba’s famous classic cars.
 Reflect on an unforgettable experience in Latin America.

 The Spanish Immersion semester features homestay experiences for approximately a week in each of the countries the group visits.
 Though the students stay with another student of the same gender during the homestay weeks and spend time with the group for activities during the day, staying with a local host family requires a slightly higher level of independence and responsibility.
 Spanish Immersion students enjoy interactive morning immersion courses and split the rest of their time with community service and adventure activities.